lendai/dotfiles/readme.md

 git clone git@github.com:lendai/dotfiles.git
 cd dotfiles
 ./install.sh

-open ~/dotfiles/.gitconfig
 ```

 This will;
 * Setup the terminal
-* Set a bunch of default values for macos
+* Set a bunch of default values for MacOS
-* Install the applications i use often
+* Install the applications I use often